 It is most difficult to see things that are not there but the obvious is even harder to observe.

 Do fish notice water?
 No, it is all around them.
 Is water important for fish?
 Certainly, it is.
-This common difficulty to notice the evident makes detecting the obvious a vital art of masters: therefore, learn to marvel why some long held belief is so certain and look at it otherwise.
-Such trifles can change the world.
+This common difficulty to notice the evident makes detecting the obvious a vital art of masters: therefore, learn to marvel - naively - why some long held belief is so certain and look at it otherwise.
+Be prudent sough.
+Such trifles change the world.

 This reminds me of a story:

-It used to happen when Nasreddin was still forever young and his beard was still black and cheeky, before his pilgrimage to the holy city of Mecca.
+It used to happen when Nasreddin was still forever young and his beard was still black and cheeky.

 They never found more than loads of hay.
 They knew there had to be something but just couldn't find what.
 Finally, they gave up.